When you need to know how to get out of debt fast, you’ll need to do some crazy things! Here’s some ideas to get you started.

 Being in debt is the worst!
 Back when we began our journey to get out of credit card debt, I couldn’t have imagined what it would look like.
-We’ve paid off half of our credit card debt now, but we’ve still got a long road ahead of us.
+We’ve paid off half of our credit card debt now, and we’re knocking out the rest.

-We have changed everything about the way we view spending.
-In fact, we don’t really like to spend too much unless we decide that it’s totally worth our money.
+These days, we don’t like to spend much unless we decide that something is worth our money.
 That’s given way to some crazy ideas to get out of debt.

 Now the word “crazy” is rather subjective.
 Some of you will read this list and say, “Nope.
 Too crazy for me.
 I’d never do these things.”